A Visual Mining Approach to Improved Multiple-Instance Learning: Experiments and Results

-The results can be explained by the visual discrimination of the categories ``Components'', ``Processes'' and ``Functions'' in the bag space projection of MILTree (see Figure \ref{biocreativegroundtruth}), which allows a clear guideline for the user when identifying representative bags for the training set.
+The results can be explained by the visual discrimination of the categories ``Components'', ``Processes'' and ``Functions'' in the bag space projection of MILTree (see \mbox{Figure \ref{fig:biocreativedata}a}), which provides a clear guideline for users when identifying representative bags for the training set.
 This corroborates previous results that favor the strategy of selecting samples from both the internal and external parts of the MILTree.
-In Figure~\ref{biocreativetraining} we show the training sample selected following the established guidelines.
+In Figure~\ref{fig:biocreativedata}b, we show the training sample selected following the established guidelines.